FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/SmartContracts.md

 For a trivial per-transaction fee, developers can take advantage of this to introduce permanent, guaranteed records of transactions or other state into their applications.

 Smart Contracts use an assembly language called TEAL.
-AlgoStudio makes Smart Contract authoring available to you via a C# compiler.
+Algorand for Visual Studio makes Smart Contract authoring available to you via a C# compiler.

-The AlgoStudio C# to TEAL compiler makes the TEAL output available to you *in real time,* while issuing realtime diagnostics.
+The Algorand for Visual Studio C# to TEAL compiler makes the TEAL output available to you *in real time,* while issuing realtime diagnostics.
 Utilities then make it simple to deploy your Contracts to the Algorand network or local sandbox, and execute them.

 All the details of Algorand Smart Contracts, how they define state/memory, and so on, are outside the scope of this guidance.
 Algorand has rich, clear documentation on [Smart Contracts here](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/).

 ## C# Smart Contracts

-A C# Smart Contract is recognised by the AlgoStudio Analyzer as any class inherting from the ```AlgoStudio.Core.SmartContract``` class.
+A C# Smart Contract is recognised by the Algorand for Visual Studio Analyzer as any class inherting from the ```Algorand for Visual Studio.Core.SmartContract``` class.

 This abstract class is overridden to provide the implementations of the ApprovalProgram and ClearState methods.